 Previosuly #5, 2018

 Oh boy, do we expect a lot from our developers.
 This year, Ian Gillespie’s Westbank will open the stunning (and long sold out) Vancouver House, the Bjarke Ingels-designed showstopper that will define the city’s skyline for generations (and he’s moving forward with another Ingels project in Toronto).
-But he drops 16 spots due to some scaleback of the small city that is the Oakridge development, the market suffering thanks to a soft domestic market and a turbulent Chinese one.
+But he drops 16 spots due to some scaleback of the small city that is the Oakridge development (a downsizing of the northeast corner to renovate rather than rebuild an existing office building, and a more modest entrance into the transit hub), and that most developers have seen the effect of the market suffering thanks to a soft domestic market and a turbulent Chinese one.
 He can take solace in the fact that 2019 Westbank’s accomplishments only suffer when compared to 2018 Westbank’s.

 22. Geoff Meggs